Sunday, November 29, 2015

 The longer I look at this, the more it troubles me.

 Who are these Ginger People?
-No, it is not a coalition of redheads, it is"the world’s most award-winning ginger brand."
+No, it is not a coalition of redheads, it is (at the time of this writing) "the world’s most award-winning ginger brand."
 I guess that's something to be proud of; who knew there were awards for ginger brands?
 Are they televised?
 They should be.
 The world deserves to be kept up to date with the latest accomplishments in ginger.
 Maybe it could be a "Hulu Original."
 It'd have to be better than some of what they're cranking out presently.

 Anyway, award-winning or not, I'm not particularly fond of ginger.
 Ginger snaps are one of my least favorite types of cookies.
 Likewise, ginger ale is one of my least favorite carbonated beverages.
 In other words, ginger candy is not exactly appealing to me.
 I hope Super Strength Gin Gins will be an exception to the rule.